Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsubsection{Displacement current}

-The displacement current $J_{disp}$, as prescribed in the Maxwell-Ampere law, is the rate of change of the electric displacement field, $\partial D/ \partial t$.
-In terms of the electric field the displacement current can be expressed as
+The displacement current $J_{disp}$, as established in the Maxwell-Ampere law, is the rate of change of the electric displacement field, $\partial D/ \partial t$.
+In terms of the electric field the displacement current can be expressed as:

-The negative sign included here accounts for the adopted current convention in \df : positive charges moving right and negative charges moving left constitute a positive current.
-While not directly calculated by the solver, the displacement current is an implicit component of the charge continuity equations.